QuantumMechanics/NEM-sdk/README.md

 ### 3.3 - Transfer transactions without mosaics

-The two provided exemple speaks for themselves:
+The two provided example speaks for themselves:

 - See `examples/node/transfer.js` for node
 - See `examples/browser/transfer` for browser